ksntst/demo-static-analysis-gates/README.md

 This project is used to help showcase the static-analysis-gates feature.
 It is a simplistic project that showcases how the quality gates work within Datadog.

 ## Github actions
-The project runs off of Github actions to send the static-analysis and make a determination on if it should pass/fail.
+This project runs off of Github actions to send the static-analysis and make a determination on if it should pass/fail.
 This is configured in the .github folder.
 In addition to this, the static-analysis.datadog.yml file in the root directory is used to determine which rules should be evaluated against.

 ## Setup
 Bootstrap the project